isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **10 Apr.
+2020**
+**Presenter**: Katherine Goode
+**Title**: An Overview of Visualization Techniques for Explainable Machine Learning **Abstract**: Machine learning models are excellent predictors, but it is impractical to interpret many of these models.
+Despite this impracticality, it is important to be able to explain predictions to assess and validate models.
+As a result, a field of research has recently developed in the explainability of machine learning models.
+In this talk, I will provide an overview of explainable machine learning with a focus on visualization methods.
+I will discuss philosophies of "explainability", model agnostic and model specific visualization methods, and code for creating some of the visualizations in R. I hope that this talk will provide listeners with an introduction to explainable machine learning and resources to learn more if desired.

 - **03 Apr.
 2020**
 **Presenter**: Anabelle Laurent and Xiaodan Lyu
 **Title**: Create a personal website with Blogdown like what we did